-Most of the examples I’m showing are vintage, but I’ve seen reproductions at TJ Maxx and Home Goods, online catalogs, even Magnolia!
+Most of the examples I’m showing are vintage, but I’ve seen reproductions at TJ Maxx and Home Goods, online catalogs, Pottery Barn, Wayfair, and even Magnolia.
 Yes, Joanna Gaines is a fan, too!

 Here I used one of mine in a tablescape for fall.